 It’s been about a year now since I made some little changes to my office space.
 At the time, we did not want to go through a complete makeover since we had other more important projects we wanted to tackle.
 However, it was important to me to feel good in the space I work in everyday, since I work from home.

-Since we were at it, we took time to see how we wanted to re-design the bathroom that is adjacent to the office, which has an impact on the decisions we took for this room.
+Since we were at it, I took time to see how I wanted to re-design the bathroom that is adjacent to the office, which has an impact on the decisions we took for this room.
 We decided to close a portion of the closet in the office so that we could take this extra space into the bathroom when we get to it.

 This also meant that I had a smaller closet for storage that doesn’t fit a lot because it also has the water tank in it, and this led me to add 2 taller bookcases to the small one I had and to create a built-in look.